SpcyR/SpcyR.github.io/README.md

 Let me introduce myself.
 My name is Supitchaya Rodchomchin but you can call me Bew.

 Now I am studying Computer Engineering at King Mongkut's University of Technology North Bangkok.
-I hope you will know me better with this page.